grafana/plugin-ui/src/components/SQLEditor/README.md

   /**
    * Allows providing a custom function for resolving db tables.
-   * It's up to the consumer to decide whether the columns are resolved via API calls or preloaded in the query editor(i.e. full db schema is preloades loaded).
+   * It's up to the consumer to decide whether the columns are resolved via API calls or preloaded in the query editor(i.e. full db schema is preloaded).
    * @alpha
    */
   tables?: {
     resolve: () => Promise<TableDefinition[]>;
     // Allows providing a custom function for calculating the table name from the query.
-If not specified a default implemnentation is used.
+If not specified a default implementation is used.
 I.e. BigQuery requires the table name to be fully qualified name: <project>.<dataset>.<table>
     parseName?: (t: LinkedToken) => string;
   };
   /**
    * Allows providing a custom function for resolving table.
-   * It's up to the consumer to decide whether the columns are resolved via API calls or preloaded in the query editor(i.e. full db schema is preloades loaded).
+   * It's up to the consumer to decide whether the columns are resolved via API calls or preloaded in the query editor(i.e. full db schema is preloaded).
    * @alpha
    */
   columns?: {